Advanced Embroidery Designs -- Online Center for Machine Embroidery Designs

 Free-standing embroidery designs are designs that can stand alone without a foundation fabric.
 They are made on disappearing stabilizers, most often water-soluble ones.
 Usually FSL designs have dense underlay stitches, which support the embroidery.
 The crochet-style FSL designs are made to imitate crochet and do not have dense underlay stitches.

-Stabilizers: We embroider all our crochet-style FSL designs on Vilene.
-Vilene D0102 is a non woven dissolvable stabilizer which is imported into the US and is sold in large rolls and is sometimes repackaged under different names.
-Some of the names under which water-soluble Vilene is sold are Wash-Away and Aqua Magic.
+Stabilizers: We strongly recommend to use water-soluble mesh, such as Vilene.
+Vilene D0102 is a non woven dissolvable stabilizer which is imported into the US, is sold in large rolls and is sometimes repackaged under different brand names.

 Threads: We tested crochet-style FSL designs using 40-weight rayon and filament polyester from both Madeira and Isacord; 50-weight filament and 60-weight spun polyester from Brother; 40- and 50-weight quilting cotton threads and 60-weight embroidery cotton threads of different brands.